-I was born and raised in Jakarta, Indonesia.
-Although a big fraction of my life has been spent elsewhere and so far, I have moved back and forth 10 times throughout 4 different countries and 7 cities.
-Moving around since an early age was upsetting to the younger me, I had to constantly lose friends, move schools, re-adjust and win new friends.
+I was born in Jakarta, the capital city of Indonesia.
+Although a big fraction of my life has been spent elsewhere and so far, I have moved back and forth 10 times throughout 4 different countries and 8 cities.
+Moving around since an early age was upsetting to the younger me, I had to constantly say goodbye to friends, move schools, re-adjust and win new friends.
 Being the new kid was always unpleasant, I received all the unwanted attention and found these very exhausting to the point where I couldn’t really bother anymore.
-I accepted early on that I wasn’t the most outgoing as it drained me to initiate friendships because I knew I would eventually have to part ways with them (though I can thankfully say I still have a few distant childhood besties).
+I accepted early on that I wasn’t the most outgoing as it drained me to initiate friendships because I knew I would eventually have to part ways with them (though I can thankfully say I still have many distant childhood besties).
 For many years, I felt like a loser who could never master the art of burning bridges and starting new.
 I had my chances to mold into new personas, to pretend to be the new cool kid in town and join the popular squad in each new cities and school, but I was always too careful in choosing whom I open up to and get close with.

 It was not until my last year of University, where reality struck me hard.
 After 4 years of studying abroad in Sydney, it was almost time to come back home again.
 I realized that I was too content being in my own bubble and missed out on countless exciting student life.
 That was also when my adventurous spirit sparked in me, when I started to do things out of my comfort zone.
 From chatting up strangers on the bus stop, accepting invitations I wouldn’t normally go to, going out with new circle of friends, well basically saying yes to everything! (yes, socializing can be pretty scary for introverts).
-My change in attitude took me to the most unexpected situations, places and led me to meet the most treasured people of my life – including my SO 🙂 I became addicted to the adrenaline rush of experiencing the new that I decided to go on a cultural exchange in Poland, a country so far away from me, and which I had zero knowledge of apart from it being in Europe and a flag that’s upside-down of Indonesian’s.
-Having experienced snow for the first time and fell in love with the European countries I backpacked through, this tropical kid was bitten by the travel bug pretty dang hard.
+My change in attitude took me to the most unexpected situations, places and led me to meet the most treasured people of my life.
+I became addicted to the adrenaline rush of experiencing the new that I decided to go on a cultural exchange in Poland, a country so far away from home, and which I had zero knowledge of apart from it being in Europe and a flag that’s upside-down of Indonesia’s.
+Having experienced snow for the first time and fallen in love with the European countries I backpacked through, this tropical kid was bitten by the travel bug pretty dang hard.

 — so this is how it all started folks, welcome to my journey! —